Dean009/note_take/README.txt

 BEGIN WORKING ON CONTAINERS

 Add buttons to each entered list item.
+Add a refresh list, that deleted all the items.
 Save the list - Saving works, need to chage so its a Save As option with override.
 Need to space the list out in the text file better.
 Make it so it automatically loads the last opened list.
 Change the design.